If for some reason you want to see what kind of code the Rust compiler generates,

 cargo rustc --target aarch64-apple-darwin -- --emit asm

-flag if necessary, and replace debug
+Use the --release flag if necessary, and replace debug in the path

-with release
+with release.